ForceDAO/zeal/README.md

   7. Define Invariants Using Scribble
   8. Submit for Review

-Test statements coverage of 100% is the minimum target; keeping in mind that some statements may require several tests to confirm the function adheres to spec.
+Test statement coverage of 100% is the minimum target; keeping in mind that some statements may require several tests to confirm the function adheres to spec.

 ## Setup